photopensieve/photopensieve.github.io/_posts/2022-06-21-split-and-plitvice-lakes-national-park.md

 Follow me to see the latest photos of the trip.
 I’ll end the post with an FAQ.

+# FAQ

-What have you learned about Croatia’s history?
+## What have you learned about Croatia’s history?

 As I said, I didn’t know much about Croatia beforehand.
 But throughout the trip, I tried to pick up bits and pieces about the history of Croatia to help me understand the country better.
 In short, Croatia has a rather complicated history.
 There have been lots and lots of invasions, and each invader has made a mark on this country.
 A not so comprehensive least of invaders, settlers, and rulers in a chronological fashion is: Illyrians, Greeks, Romans, Croats, Venetians, Hungarians, Austrians, Turks, French (Napoleon to be exact), and of course they’ve had their fair share of conflicts with their Balkan neighbors over the years.

-How was the food in Croatia?
+## How was the food in Croatia?

 We only visited the Dalmatian part of Croatia (plus Plitvice, but we didn’t eat out much over there), so I can’t really comment on Croatian food in general.
 The (Dalmatian) cuisine is a bit similar to Italy with similar pizza, pasta, risotto dishes.
 We also had some amazing grilled fish over there; cevapi which is a grilled ground meat dish; and had some delicious cheese.
 Great food, in general.

-How was the driving with the baby this time around?
+## How was the driving with the baby this time around?

 We rented a car for only 4 days, so it wasn’t as long as the one we had in Italy.
 But this time, we made a big change: We put the car seat in forward-facing direction, and it made a huge improvement.
 Now our son can easily entertain himself by watching the road.
 We even had a fully-awake, two hour drive, no problem!
 Having said that, we are fully aware that a rear-facing car seat is a safer option.
 Heck, if we sit in rear-facing direction, it would be safer too.
 But we gotta see what the law says.
 In the US, the recommended age for a forward-facing car seat is 2 years old or more, but in Europe, babies must be in rear-facing car seat only until 15 months old.
 As they say, when in Rome, do as the Romans do.

-Did you bring a tripod with you during the trip?
+## Did you bring a tripod with you during the trip?

 Nope.
 I bought a cheap (but not too cheap) tripod and an ND filter in Split just for Plitvice.
 Unfortunately I had to leave the tripod in Croatia, as we are only doing carry-ons, but it was totally worth it.